Deep Serial Number: Computational Watermarking for DNN Intellectual Property Protection: Embedding Deep Serial Number in DNNs

-where $P_T$ is the soft label from teacher model.
+where $P_T$ is the soft label of the teacher model.
 The stochastic update can be written as follows:

-When $I=0$, we train the student model with SN Embedding Loss.
+When $I=0$, the model is optimized with SN Embedding Loss.

-where $\mathcal{L}_{CE}$ is the cross entropy loss.
+where $\mathcal{L}_{CE}$ is the cross-entropy loss.
 The stochastic update can be written as follows:

-The proposed two-branch training pipeline enables $G_e$ to provide well-trained features $e$ for the classifiers $G_y$ given a correct serial number.
-When inputting an incorrect serial number, the output features $e$ for different classes are indistinguishable, both $G_d$ and $G_y$ receive a poor prediction accuracy.
-To distribute the student model, stakeholders will remove GRL and $G_d$ and pack the remaining network $G_e$ and $G_y$ to the customer.
+The proposed two-branch training pipeline enables $G_e$ to supply well-trained features $e$ for classifiers $G_y$ when provided with a correct serial number.
+When an incorrect serial number is entered, the output features $e$ for different classes become indistinguishable, resulting in poor prediction accuracy for both $G_d$ and $G_y$.
+To distribute the student model, stakeholders will remove the GRL and $G_d$, and package the remaining network consisting of $G_e$ and $G_y$ for the customer.

-\textbf{Serial Number Space.} In this section, we will discuss the serial number space $K$.
-The high-level operation of SN generation is straightforward.
-Following the settings in previous work \cite{li2019piracy}, model owners $O$ utilize their private key to sign some known versifiers $V$, e.g., $O$'s company name and a timestamp, $Encrypt (O_{pri},v) = sig$, where the signature $sig$ is a bit sequence that will be used to deterministically generate the serial number.